kkuchta/vequals/README.md

 ## Getting Started

 You probably _shouldn't_ get started.
-Getting started only ever leads to bad things; here more than every.
+Getting started only ever leads to bad things; here more than ever.

 But if you really must, you can `require 'vequals'`, then call `Vequals.enable`, after which point the `‖` operator will "work"... if you can call it that.